cscorley/dissertation/chapters/5_discussion/4_findings.md

 ### Developer Identification

-Then, for \drp, applying our approach to developer identification, we ask:
+For \drp, applying our approach to developer identification, we ask:

 \donep
 :   \doneq